apache/apisix/docs/en/latest/admin-api.md

 ### Quick Note on ID Syntax

-ID's as a text string must be of a length between 1 and 64 characters and they should only contain uppercase, lowercase, numbers and no special characters apart from dashes ( - ) and underscores ( _ ).
+ID's as a text string must be of a length between 1 and 64 characters and they should only contain uppercase, lowercase, numbers and no special characters apart from dashes ( - ), periods ( . ) and underscores ( _ ).
 For integer values they simply must have a minimum character count of 1.

 ### Request Methods